pwwang/liquidpy/docs/tags.md

     Variables created by this tag is only available in the same block where it is defined.
 But the variable it modifies is still available in the block where it is initially defined.

 ### capture
-Works the same as it does in standard mode
+Works the same as it does in standard mode.
+See [capture](https://shopify.github.io/liquid/tags/variable/#capture).

 ### increment
-Works the same as it does in standard mode
+Works the same as it does in standard mode.
+See [increment](https://shopify.github.io/liquid/tags/variable/#increment)

 ### decrement
-Works the same as it does in standard mode
+Works the same as it does in standard mode.
+See [decrement](https://shopify.github.io/liquid/tags/variable/#decrement)

 ## Python-related tags